After Amazon: Labor tries to regroup in wake of Alabama loss

 Amazon supporters note that the company paid an average $15.30 an hour -- more than double minimum wage in Alabama -- and offered health care and other benefits.
 “Union representation is a choice for workers,’’ said David French, spokesman for the National Retail Federation.
 “But many clearly prefer opportunities in a competitive marketplace that provides strong wages and benefits.’’

-Randy Korgan, of the International Brotherhood of Teamsters National Director for Amazon, rejected the idea Amazon pays competitive wages at a time when $15 an hour has become the minimum wage in some states.
+Randy Korgan, the International Brotherhood of Teamsters' national director for Amazon, rejected the idea Amazon pays competitive wages at a time when $15 an hour has become the minimum wage in some states.
 Korgan said he made more than $15 an hour himself as a warehouse worker in the early 1990s.

 America’s unionization rate is one of the lowest in the world; it compares to 90% in Iceland, 67% in Denmark, 28% in Canada and 17% in Germany, according to the International Labor Organization.